 - Blanching.
 Bring a pot of water to a boil and blanch the florets for 3 minutes.
-The Michigan State University Extension suggests blanching in water with 4 teaspoons of salt added per 1 gallon of water (MSU).
+The Michigan State University Extension suggests blanching in water with 4 teaspoons of salt added per 1 gallon of water.
 Still, many people blanch with no salt and are happy about it.
 Test both options if needed.
-You can read more about the process in our blanching FAQ.

 - Cool and drain the florets.
-After blanching, transfer the florets into cold water and leave there for a couple of minutes, to stop the cooking process.
+After blanching, transfer the florets into cold water and leave them there for a couple of minutes to stop the cooking process.
 Drain the water and pat the pieces dry.

 - Portion and pack the veggies.
 Divide the florets into dish-size portions, and put each into its own freezer bag or airtight container.
 Seal everything tightly and add labels if you like.